joey-qytyku/OS-90-fixed/docs/Scheduler.md

     RestoreFlags(inf);
 }
 ```
 Never acquire a lock while interrupts are disabled, or the kernel could freeze forever!
 Remember that data can be protected by disabling interrupts or by locking.
 Both cannot be used.
-All clients of the protected data must agree to the same synchronization mechanism!
+All clients of the protected data must agree to the same synchronization mechanism.

+# Process List

+The process list lock must be acquired before making any changes to the process list except in one specific instance in the kernel.
+In the system entry procedure, the stack is used to calculate the location of the PCB.
+It can be safely accessed here regardless of the state of the lock.

+# System Entry Point

+To control access to real mode, `v86_chain_lock` must be acquired.
+This prevents instances of Int16 from colliding with modifications to the INT chain.
+If `v86_chain_lock` is acquired, then the last context was non-preemtible virtual 8086 mode.
+The act of entering virtual 8086 mode to do a supervisory service call merely requires disabling preemption.

+# Termination of a Process

+For a process to fully terminate and leave the memory permanently, several steps need to be taken that require the cooperation of several subsystems.

+All memory must be deallocated.
+Locked pages are forcefully unlocked and removed from the swap file.

-# Executing Programs
+# Executing Programs (TODO)

 Executing processes does not require the filesystem.
 The same mechanism is used to create kernel threads.
 ```